cleanflight/cleanflight-configurator/README.md

 ## Languages

-Betaflight Configurator has been translated into several languages.
+Cleanflight Configurator has been translated into several languages.
 The application will try to detect and use your system language if a translation into this language is available.
-You can help [translating the application into your language](https://crowdin.com/project/betaflight-configurator).
+You can help [translating the application into your language](https://crowdin.com/project/cleanflight-configurator).

 If you prefer to have the application in English or any other language, you can select your desired language in the options menu of the application.